-Scientists hope to use the fungi's abilities for those routinely exposed to radiation, like cancer patients and astronauts.
+Scientists hope to use the fungi's powers to help people who are routinely exposed to radiation like cancer patients and astronauts.

-“The fungi collected at the accident site had more melanin than the fungi collected from outside the exclusion zone,” Kasthuri Venkat, a senior researcher at NASA and the lead scientist on the agency’s space fungi project, toldVice.
+“The fungi collected at the accident site had more melanin than the fungi collected from outside the exclusion zone,” Kasthuri Venkateswaran, a senior researcher at NASA and the lead scientist on the agency’s space fungi project, toldVice.

 “This means the fungi have adapted to the radiation activity and as many as twenty percent were found to be radiotrophic—meaning they grew towards the radiation; they loved it.”